Skip to main content

 Who are we?

-Save a Life for Scotland is a movement committed to saving lives by changing the way we think about out of hospital cardiac arrest and making Scotland CPR ready.
+Save a Life for Scotland is a movement committed to saving lives by changing the way we think about out-of-hospital cardiac arrest and making Scotland CPR ready.
 It is a partnership between emergency services, charities, and researchers.
 Its main aim is to help people in Scotland understand cardiac arrest and CPR, and to equip them with skills and knowledge to step up and do CPR should they ever need to.

 The Save a Life for Scotland partnership is made up of: